Afghan President Ghani’s Ethno-Politics Under Guise of “Fighting Warlordism”

 Afghanistan's President Ashraf Ghani.
 Photo: Omar Sobhani, Reuters

-A local Uzbek commander, Nizamuddin Qaisari, was arrested in Afghanistan after he allegedly threatened to kill people during meeting between local elders and security officials on July 2.
+A local Uzbek commander, Nizamuddin Qaisari, was arrested in Afghanistan after he allegedly threatened to kill people during a meeting between local elders and security officials on July 2.
 In a video of the event that was shared on social media, Qaisari says: “If the district falls to the Taliban, I will kill all of you with my own hands.”
 His words were directed towards the Army Chief and the Chief of the Police of the northern province of Faryab.

 With these verbal threats taken at face value, as Qaisari’s arrest shows, President Mohammad Ashraf Ghani should face a similar fate.
 On multiple occasions, Ghani has made statements equaling a similar sentiment.
 The most famous one was made during the 2004 Loya Jirga, or Grand National Assembly, a mass gathering bringing together elected representatives from Afghanistan’s parliament, provincial and district councils.
 During this occasion, Ghani threatened Ahmad Wali Massoud, saying “either with a sword, tribal force or with foreigners’ help, I will kick you all [Tajik political leaders] out of Afghanistan.”
 Ghani’s verbal threat did not result in an arrest, so why was Qaisari arrested for his comments?